 Bread and Tulips is an Italian romance film (originally titled Pane e Tulipani) about second chances.

-When Rosalba (Licia Maglietta) is left behind at a gas station by her holiday bus, she decides to hitchhike back home.
+When Rosalba (played by Licia Maglietta) is left behind at a gas station by her holiday bus, she hitchhikes back home.
 One of the hitchhikers is going to Venice, though, and she's always wanted to see Venice!

 The unhappy housewife Rosalba finds herself in the mysterious city, where she may just make some new friends and even find true love—but her past life won't make it easy for her.